sanjaypatel2525/sanjaypatel2525.github.io/_posts/2020-06-12-Machine-Learning-Neural-Network.md

 \frac{\delta C}{\delta w} = \frac{\lambda}{n}w$$.
 It helped in overcoming overfitting issue and increasing accuracy, also saved us from local minima.

-**Weight decay Regularization-L1 or Lasso Regularization (LAD - Least Absolute deviation)** - Since
+**Weight decay Regularization-L1 or Lasso Regularization (LAD - Least Absolute deviation)** -

-**Sparsity** - Defines how much element in vector or matrix are zero, more zero means more sparsity.
+1. **Sparsity** - Defines how much element in vector or matrix are zero, more zero means more sparsity.
 L1 is more sparse.

-**Built-In feature Selection** - Since L1 is sparse it brings down the wait of non used parameters which automatically bring more weighted parameters.
+2. **Built-In feature Selection** - Since L1 is sparse it brings down the wait of non used parameters which automatically bring more weighted parameters.

-**Dropout** - We select set of hidden neuron and turn them off and repeat the machine learning for small batches, later average it out.
+3. **Dropout** - We select set of hidden neuron and turn them off and repeat the machine learning for small batches, later average it out.
 It remove the overfitting of data as different network will pick different things and on average it will span out better.

 * Increase in training data increases the accuracy.
 We can increase training data by skewing image, rotating image etc.
 * Initialize weight right, Normally we use normal/gaussian distribution in that case mean is 0 and SD is 1 but since these normally distributed weights will make z 0 and any change in weight will not impact cost hence learning will be very slow.
 Use $$\frac{1}{\sqrt n}$$.